dev-sys-do/kudo/docs/proposals/cli.md

 ### apply

-This command takes the same arguments as `create resource` except the kind is defined by the `--kind` flag , creates a resource, then instanciate it.
+This command takes the same arguments as `create <kind>` except the kind is defined by the `--kind` flag , creates a resource, then instanciate it.

 **Flags :**